forrestjacobs/forrestjacobs.com/content/posts/update-nixos-with-github-actions.md

 date = 2024-09-03 12:00:00
 +++

-<span class="caps">Keeping my NixOS</span> servers up to date was dead simple before I switched to flakes -- I enabled
-[system.autoUpgrade][auto-upgrade], and I was good to go.
+Keeping my NixOS servers up to date was dead simple before I switched to flakes -- I enabled [system.autoUpgrade][auto-upgrade], and I was good to go.
 Trying the same with a shared flakes-based config introduced a few problems: